 The CCAHD’s legal form is a Foundation (‘Stichting’) under Dutch law, with its seat in Amsterdam, the Netherlands.
 The CCAHD Foundation is guided by a Management Board and a Supervisory Board which are both composed of international and Sousa teuszii range country members.
 The Foundation is supported by a Secretariat, which is currently based in the Netherlands.

-- Focko Nauta, Financial Director: Focko has extensive experience working with various shipping and offshore companies both as a manager and as a Board member.
+- Focko Nauta, Board Member: Focko has extensive experience working with various shipping and offshore companies both as a manager and as a Board member.
 He is currently working as Chief Investment Officer at NBZ NV, a stock listed shipping investment company in the Netherlands.
 Furhtermore, he is a corporate finance advisor and owner of FinShip BV, a maritime corporate finance company.
 Prior to these roles, Focko worked for 11 years at MeesPierson (now ABN Amro) and founded their Norwegian office in 1992.
 Thereafter he worked as Managing Director at van Ommeren Shipbroking in London until 1999.
 Focko participates in CCAHD working group 12.

 - Grant Abel, Fund Raising Director: Grant is the Director of Life Sciences at the Seattle Aquarium.
 Prior roles include twelve years at Ocean Park Hong Kong as General Curator and Director for Animal Care, and six years at the Shimonoseki Marine Science Museum (Kaikyokan) in Japan as Curator for Marine Mammals.
 Grant serves as a co-chair of Conservation Planning for the IUCN SSC Cetacean Specialist Group and helps to drive Integrated Conservation Planning for Cetaceans (ICPC).
 Grant also served as an Advisor for the National Marine Mammal Foundation during the 2017 VaquitaCPR emergency actions to help protect the vaquita (Phocoena sinus) in Mexico.
 He convenes CCAHD working group 12 (fund-raising), and participates in working group 7.